seegg/barebone-demo/README.md

 the component.

-The equality check is called when the state of the store changes with the new state and the old state passed in as arguments.
+The equality check is called when the state of the store changes, the new state and the old state is then passed in as arguments to the function.

 ```ts
 const Counter = () => {